Home » Christmas » DIY Gumball Machine Snow Globe

 Just wingin’ the makeover since this is a new DIY for me.
 I first took the top of the gumball machine off and looked inside.
 The JTS and I talked it over and discussed several ways the project could come together.

-I finally decided to remove a few of the pieces completely but leave the center pole inside.
-It holds everything together.
-I found a piece of cardboard and cut a circle to fit right down into the lip where the globe sits on the red base.
+I finally decided to remove some pieces completely but leave the center pole inside.
+It holds everything together as I found out when I tried to remove it.
+I got a piece of cardboard and cut a circle to fit right down into the lip where the globe sits on the red base.

 snowglobe gumball machine diy project Petticoat Junktion

-I put the plastic ring on top of the cardboard and the globe and red top back on to see if everything would fit together.
+I put the plastic ring on top of the cardboard and the globe and red top back to see if everything would fit together.
 And it did.
-I hot glued the cardboard to the base of the machine.
+I hot-glued the cardboard to the base of the machine.
+It looks great, doesn’t it?
+So far, so good.

 gumball machine snowglobe diy project Petticoat Junktion